turbot/steampipe-plugin-openshift/docs/tables/openshift_user.md

   openshift_user;
 ```

-### List users which are not associated with any identities
+### List users who are not associated with any identities

 ```sql
 select